The Doctors (talk show)

-The Doctors is a daily American syndicated talk show featuring medical advice.
-It debuted on September 8, 2008, and aired until August 8, 2022.
+The Doctors was a daily American syndicated talk show featuring medical advice, which originally aired from September 8, 2008, to August 8, 2022.
 The hour-long daytime program was produced by Phil McGraw and his son Jay McGraw and is distributed domestically and globally by CBS Media Ventures.
 The series is a spin-off of Dr. Phil and is the first talk show to be a third generation talk show spin-off, as Dr. Phil itself spun off The Oprah Winfrey Show.

 Details

 The concept, which originated on Dr. Phil, mostly focuses on health and medical issues, as a team of medical professionals (and sometimes celebrity guests/speakers) discuss a range of various health-related topics and answer questions from viewers who are too embarrassed to ask their doctors.

 The series was hosted by emergency room physician and former The Bachelor participant Travis Stork who has appeared frequently on Dr. Phil, with pediatrician Jim Sears, obstetrician/gynecologist Lisa Masterson, and plastic surgeon Andrew Ordon rounding out the discussion panel.

 On May 6, 2011, it was announced that Jillian Michaels had been added to the cast of The Doctors doing mainly segments outside the studio, along with serving as a "special correspondent" on Dr. Phil.
 Wendy Walsh, a psychotherapist and relationship expert seen usually in pundit panels on CNN and HLN, was announced as a fifth regular panelist to the show on September 1, 2011, to start as of September 12, 2011.
 In 2013, OB-GYN Jennifer Ashton joined the show as a recurring co-host, a role she filled until 2016.

 During the holiday break at the end of 2011, Michaels left the show to return to The Biggest Loser, with Walsh also departing the series and returning it to the original four-doctor format for the 2012 season.
 Lisa Masterson did not return for the sixth season.
 Urologist Jennifer Berman and family medicine physician and sexologist Rachael Ross, who has joined comparisons to sex therapist Dr. Ruth Westheimer, joined the series.

 Beginning in 2017, Sako Karakozian, a dentist practicing in Studio City, Los Angeles, has made appearances on the show offering dental advice.
 OB-GYN Nita Landry joined the show in 2017 as a recurring co-host.

 On August 12, 2020, it was announced that the series would undergo several major changes for season 13, including production moving to Stamford, Connecticut, and a revamped format with a new singular host Ian K. Smith, and a theme of "[taking] your power back" amid uncertain times.
 Smith was later replaced by Ordon.

 In the spring of 2022, the show was canceled after 14 seasons.

 Two years after the show's cancellation in the fall of 2024 The Doctors debuted its own free live TV channel on Plex featuring past episodes from all 14 seasons and on demand streaming on The Roku Channel.